-This means that when pressures are very high and the molecules are compressed, their volume becomes significant.
+When pressures are very high and the molecules are compressed, the volume of the molecules becomes significant.
 This means that the total volume available for the gas molecules to move is reduced and collisions become more frequent.
-This causes the pressure of the gas to be higher than what would normally have been predicted by Boyle's law (figure 5.6).
+This causes the pressure of the gas to be higher than what would normally have been predicted by Boyle's law (Figure 5.6).